 And of course, exceptions apply to the reasonable accommodation/modification requirements in the FFHA.
 For example, a request for reasonable accommodation that imposes an undue financial or administrative burden on the HOA might not be within the homeowner’s rights under the FFHA.
 So the board may still have to make some decisions about what is reasonable.

-It is important to also know what the state law says in regard to making exceptions to HOA rules for disable individuals.
+It is important to also know what the state law says in regard to making exceptions to HOA rules for disabled individuals.
 Most states have some regulations, and you want to make sure you are in compliance with them as well.
 For instance, in California, HOAs have an affirmative duty to make accommodations in their policies and practices to provide physically and mentally disabled residents full enjoyment of their property.
 Failure to perform these affirmative duties is an act of discrimination.
-This means that the board has an affirmative duty to not enforce the rules where necessary to accommodate mentally or physically disabled individuals.
+This means that the board has an affirmative duty to not enforce the rules that were necessary to accommodate mentally or physically disabled individuals.

 A handicapped resident may make changes to the exterior elements of a building, including the public and common use areas of a building, as well as the residence interior.
 California law requires that a handicapped individual, at their own expense, be allowed to make reasonable modifications to enable him or her to make the property more accessible or useable.
 Some common examples of these types of modifications include the installation of fold-back hinges to enable a person in a wheelchair to go through a door, or the construction of a ramp to enable a person in a wheelchair to enter a unit, lobby, laundry room, recreational area or passageways between buildings.